British Consulate, Istanbul, Turkey

 The police officer's concern was well-founded.

-On November 20, 2003, an Al Qaeda car bomb exploded very near where we were standing, killing a score of people and injuring hundreds in this closely packed neighborhood.
-The consulate building, designed (1845) in Italian Renaissance style by Sir Charles Barry, architect of London's Houses of Parliament, was badly damaged along with dozens of nearby buildings.
+On November 20, 2003, an Al-Qaeda car bomb exploded very near where we had been standing, killing a score of people and injuring hundreds in this closely packed neighborhood.

 Memories of the British Consulate & Mesrutiyet Caddesi